De La Salle North Catholic High School: Background

 De La Salle North Catholic High School was founded in 2001.
-It is sponsored by the De La Salle Christian Brothers and is a part of the Roman Catholic Archdiocese of Portland/Western Oregon.
+It is sponsored by the De La Salle Christian Brothers and is a part of the Roman Catholic Archdiocese of Portland in Oregon.
 The founding president was Matthew D. Powell.
-The current president is Oscar Leong, and the current principal is Erin Reid.
+The current president is Ashleigh de Villiers, and the current interim principal is Maria Cabrera.
 De La Salle was one of the founding members of the Cristo Rey Network of high schools, the first school after Cristo Rey Jesuit High School Chicago to follow this model.
-By 2018 there were 37 schools in the network.
+By 2018, there were 37 schools in the network.

-De La Salle North Catholic primarily serves the inner-city families of north and north-east Portland.
-An integrated Corporate Work Study Program pays for most of their tuition.
+De La Salle North Catholic serves young men and women of the Portland metro area with limited resources.
+The school turns no one away because of an inability to pay.
+An integrated Corporate Work Study Program enables students to earn a large portion of their tuition.
 Students attend class four days a week and work for a local company one day, gaining work experience, business contacts, and preparing them for education at a four-year college.